 Searching online, you can find a variety of will templates that allow you to make your own will, without a lawyer.
-They each require varying amount of work, and they range in price and quality.
-Here is an overview:
+They each require a varying amount of work, and they range in price and quality.
+Here is an overview of what's available.

 Nolo will products are created and maintained by lawyers and time-tested over decades.
 They each come with detailed help and plain-English, step-by-step instructions.